-We have a thirty minute intervention reading block at my school each day.
-During that time nearly half of my class is gone to Title I and special education.
-That means I get to keep the rest of my little scholars and push them with other reading activities! 🙂
+We had a thirty minute intervention reading block at my school each day.
+During that time nearly half of my class was gone to Title I and special education.
+That means I got to keep the rest of my little scholars and push them with other reading activities! 🙂

 When school first started I knew I wanted to get them started on different novels, but we hadn’t done the official testing yet so I didn’t know exactly who were my Title I kiddos and who were not…

-In a mild panic, I remembered that Mor had posted about these awhile ago.
-So I totally went over, printed out her freebie, and had my entire 30 minute block scheduled for six days! =)
+In a mild panic, I remembered that Mor had posted about these awhile ago on her blog (which is no longer running).
+So I went over, grabbed her idea, and had my entire 30 minute block scheduled for six days! 🙂

-Here are how our “thought bubble” posters turned out —
+Here are how our “reading thought bubble” posters or anchor charts turned out —